-The Measure A Program received capital contributions totaling \$66,586,000 during the fiscal year.
-The composition of these contributions was as follows (in thousands):
+The 2000 Measure A Program received capital contributions during the fiscal year as follows (in thousands):

+Grant/Funding Source Program Amount

+Federal Full Funding Grant Agreement (FFGA) \$ 7,646

+FTA Section 5309

+FTA Section 5307 17

-Grant/Funding Source Program Amount Federal Full Funding Grant Agreement (FFGA) New Starts FTA Section 5309 \$ 1,064 State Proposition 1B State-Local Partnership Program (SLPP) 6,799 Local City of San Jose and 2016 Measure B 58,723 \$ 66,586
+State Proposition 1B State-Local Partnership Program (SLPP) 3,700

+State Coastal Conservancy (SCC) 224

+Low Carbon Transit Operations Program (LCTOP) & Transit and Intercity Rail Capital Program 3,311

+Local 2016 Measure B 347,393

+City of San Jose and MTCRM3 791

+\$ 363,082

-The Measure A Program has received a majority of its external capital contributions from local funding sources, specifically 2016 Measure B. The Measure A Program has used these funds to assist primarily in the financing of the Bart Silicon Valley Extension Project that will extend BART from Fremont to Santa Clara County.
+The Measure A Program has received a majority of its external capital contributions from local funding sources, specifically 2016 Measure B. The Measure A Program has used these funds to assist in the financing of the BART Silicon Valley Extension Project that will extend BART from Fremont to Santa Clara County.

-2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2023
+2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2024